Developing a project#

 anaconda-project.yml file.
 The system package must be available in an Anaconda Enterprise channel for it to be installed correctly via the

-Each project supports the use of a single environment only.
+Each project only supports the use of a single environment.

 For the standard template projects the Conda environments have been pre-built as a bootstrap to reduce initialization time when additional packages are added as described above.
 However, you may wish to create a custom environment specification.